jamesrharwood/thesis/data/barriers.md

 Researchers may not know what benefits to expect from using a reporting guideline.
 These benefits may include:

-* improved completeness of reporting which readers use your research and reduces research waste.
+* improved completeness of reporting which helps readers use research and reduces research waste.
 * improved flow and less “waffle” in writing
 * facilitated discussions between collaborators, especially at the design or protocol stage
 * publishing and passing peer review more efficiently